-- 4.3.1 Provide the base payment rates and percentiles (based on the most recent MRS) for the following categories below.
-If the Lead Agency conducted an MRS (only or in combination with an alternative methodology), also report the percentiles based on the most recent MRS. The ages and types of care listed below are meant to provide a snapshot of the categories on which rates can be based and are not intended to be comprehensive of all categories that might exist or to reflect the terms used by the Lead Agency for particular ages.
-Please use the most populous geographic region (area serving highest number of CCDF children). - a) Infant (6 months), full-time licensed center care in the most populous geographic region Rate \$1,490 per month unit of time (e.g., hourly, daily, weekly, monthly)
+4.3.1 Provide the base payment rates and percentiles (based on the most recent MRS) for the following categories below.
+Percentiles are not required if the Lead Agency conducted an alternative methodology only (with pre-approval from ACF), but must be reported if the Lead Agency conducted an MRS alone or in combination with an alternative methodology.
+The ages and types of care listed below are meant to provide a snapshot of the categories on which rates can be based and are not intended to be comprehensive of all categories that might exist or to reflect the terms used by the Lead Agency for particular ages.
+Please use the most populous geographic region (area serving highest number of CCDF children) to report base payment rates below, if they are not statewide.
+Note: If the Lead Agency obtained approval to conduct an alternative methodology, then reporting of percentiles is not required.